-When dorm shopping, it’s best to be creative and purchase things that have more than one use.
+When dorm shopping, it’s best to be creative and purchase things with more than one use.

-This charging station will not only give you more outlets, but it is surge protected, has USB ports and has a shelf to set your phone while it’s charging.
-A surge protector is in your best interest, there’s nothing worse than having a fried computer due to a thunder storm. ?
+This charging station will not only give you more outlets, but it is surge protected, has USB ports, and has a shelf to set your phone while it’s charging.
+A surge protector is in your best interest, and there’s nothing worse than having a fried computer due to a thunderstorm. ?

 10.)
 Price Match

-Now this can be a little bit intimidating at first, but don’t worry stores offer price matching it for a reason!
+Now, this can be intimidating at first, but don’t worry, stores offer price matching it for a reason!